pypa/packaging.python.org/source/specifications/core-metadata.rst

 Text indicating the license covering the distribution where the license is not a selection from the "License" Trove classifiers.
-See "Classifier" below.
+See :ref:`"Classifier" <metadata-classifier>` below.
 This field may also be used to specify a particular version of a licencse which is named via the ``Classifier`` field, or to indicate a variation or exception to such a license.